conan-io/docs/reference/conan_server.rst

 .. important::

     This server is mainly used for testing (though it might work fine for small teams).
-We recommend using the free :ref:`Artifactory Community Edition for C/C++ <artifactory_ce_cpp>` for private development or **Artifactory Pro** as Enterprise solution.
+Private development and personal projects are well served with the free :ref:`Artifactory Community Edition for C/C++ <artifactory_ce_cpp>`, however we recommend Enterprises leverage a paid version of Artifactory for broader package support and scalability

-TODO(prince-chrismc): Follow up with PPM about different tiers

 Configuration
 -------------